 After returning from our morning walk, we had breakfast at a restaurant called La Bombance in the ryokan at 8:00.
 It was a full Japanese course, including Broiled Miso-marinated Black Cod, dashimaki rolled egg, rice with green tea called ochazuke , etc., which was appropriate for a morning in Kyoto.
 We usually prefer Western-style breakfasts, but we were reminded that Japanese food was also good.

 After breakfast, we returned to our room and sat on the engawa again, never getting tired of looking at the Japanese garden, which changes from moment to moment according to time and weather.
-Yesterday, the garden was shrouded in thick clouds, but this morning, unusually for the rainy season, we had clear, crisp blue skies.
-According to the weather forecast, it was supposed to start raining again in the afternoon, so we checked out before 10:00 and visited Saiho-ji Temple.
-We were looking forward to seeing beautiful mosses spreading all over the temple, as this is the only time in the rainy season when you can see them.
-It looked as if it was covered with a carpet of green.
-Reservations are required in advance.
-Moreover, visitors need to be junior high school students or older.
+Yesterday, the sky was shrouded in thick clouds, but this morning, unusually for the rainy season, we had clear, crisp blue skies.
+According to the weather forecast, it was supposed to start raining again in the afternoon, so we checked out before 10:00 and visited Saiho-ji Temple, which is most beautiful during the rainy season.

 If I were to venture to raise a fault, the historic appearance of the main building is very charming, but because it is an old Japanese house, the sounds of daily life could be heard from time to time.
 For example, the sound of cars and motorcycles on the nearby road, footsteps and voices in the hallway, etc. If you are concerned about this or value privacy, the new building is recommended.